Turkyden/customize-spa-demo/README.md

 ### Step 2

-Write the snipit with the online web editor (monaco):
+Write the code snippet with the online web editor (monaco):

 ```js
 window.pcComponentsConfig = {